Home

 Telescopes

-• 22" f/4 home-built reflector I use this telescope the most as it is fairly light and very transportable.
-I feel that 22 inches of high-end glass is a good balance of aperture and portability.
-I can pack this telescope with all of my accessories and camping gear into the Volkswagen New Beetle (old vehicle) and now the BMW 330i.
-The primary was figured by the late John Hall of Pegasus Optics and resulted in a very fine figure.
-I've used up to 1200x with full aperture with no image breakdown, so it meets the 50x per inch quality guarantee.
-I am using the Crossbow Platform and it works GREAT!
+• 22" f/4 home-built reflector I often find myself using this telescope the most because it's fairly light and highly portable.
+With its 22-inch high-end glass, I feel it strikes a good balance between aperture and portability.
+It's convenient to pack this telescope along with all my accessories and camping gear into my Volkswagen New Beetle (old vehicle) and now the BMW 330i.
+The primary was figured by the late John Hall of Pegasus Optics, resulting in a very fine figure.
+I've pushed it to 1200x with full aperture, and there was no image breakdown, meeting the 50x per inch quality guarantee.
+I've also been using the Crossbow Platform with great success!

-• 4" f/11 AstroTelescopes refractor This telescope is used mainly as a quick grab-and-go for quick views out of my backyard.
-This telescope features an ultra-smooth focuser, feels very close to the famed Feathertouch, and has excellent hand-figured optics.
-During the 2010 Golden State Star Party, I viewed Jupiter at 450x and was astounded by the level of detail with no image breakdown.
-Yes, there is very little color in very bright objects.
-But the amount of color is less than expected in an f/11 system.
-Some folks commented that the views through this telescope rival those through the famous 4" f/15 Unitron.
+• 4" f/11 AstroTelescopes refractor is primarily used for quick backyard views.
+It is equipped with an ultra-smooth focuser that closely resembles the famed Feathertouch, and it boasts exceptional hand-figured optics.
+At the 2010 Golden State Star Party, I was able to view Jupiter at 450x and was amazed by the level of detail without any image breakdown.
+While there is minimal color in very bright objects, the amount of color is less than expected in an f/11 system.
+Some individuals even suggested that the views through this telescope are comparable to those through the renowned 4" f/15 Unitron.

 Eyepieces

-• Baader Genuine Orthoscopics (18, 12.5, 9, 7, and 5mm) - My current set.
-I use these to fill in the gaps between the Zeiss eyepieces.
-A great alternative to the Zeiss ZAO-II’s as an entire set of BGOs costs as much as one ZAO-II eyepiece – used.
-They are excellent eyepieces and outperform the Delos, Ethos or any wide-field eyepiece when it comes to the ability to see threshold objects.
-A couple of beginners at the 2009 Golden State Star Party saw more detail and background stars with the BGO than the Ethos.
-We compared a 6mm sample of both eyepieces along with the Zeiss ZAO-II.
-The University Optics HD (I think it is the same as Baader) is closer to the Zeiss than the Ethos.
-See the results here (scroll to the bottom).
+• Baader Genuine Orthoscopics (18, 12.5, 9, 7, and 5mm) - I've been using these eyepieces to complement the Zeiss eyepieces.
+They make for a great alternative to the Zeiss ZAO-II’s, as a complete set of BGOs costs as much as just one ZAO-II eyepiece when purchased used.
+They are truly excellent eyepieces and surpass the Delos, Ethos, or any wide-field eyepiece when it comes to viewing threshold objects.
+At the 2009 Golden State Star Party, a couple of beginners were able to observe more detail and background stars with the BGO than with the Ethos.
+We conducted a comparison between a 6mm sample of both eyepieces and the Zeiss ZAO-II.
+The University Optics HD (which I believe is the same as Baader) is closer to the Zeiss than the Ethos.
+You can check out the results here (scroll to the bottom).
+Product Description

-• Baader Classic Orthoscopics (10 and 6mm) – I got these just to compare to the ZAO-II and Delos as the focal lengths are the same, hence making comparisons fair.
-In a nutshell, I’ve found that the performance of the BCOs sits in between the Delos and the ZAO-II, a little more than halfway between the Delos and the ZAO-II (closer to the Delos).
-At $74 a whack, it is a pretty good deal since the ZAO-II and BGO aren’t quite available anymore.
+• Baader Classic Orthoscopics (10 and 6mm) – I purchased these eyepieces specifically to compare them to the ZAO-II and Delos, as they all have the same focal lengths, ensuring a fair comparison.
+In summary, I've observed that the performance of the BCOs falls between that of the Delos and the ZAO-II, leaning a bit closer to the Delos.
+Priced at $74 each, they offer good value, especially considering that the ZAO-II and BGO are no longer readily available.

-• Televue Delos (17.3, 12, 8, and 6mm) The Televue Delos is currently the deepest wide field I've ever tried so far.
-I think it has 6 (or 7) elements versus the 9 elements in the Ethos.
-As I was told, the Delos and Ethos have very well-polished surfaces with glass-matched coatings, giving the highest contrast (or lack of scatter) and transmission for a wide-field eyepiece.
-So I've got to see it for myself as the true performance of an eyepiece is what the observer sees through the eyepiece, not theory and numbers.
+• Televue Delos (17.3, 10, 8, and 6mm) I have recently been using the Televue Delos, and it has truly impressed me as the deepest wide field eyepiece I've tried so far.
+From what I've been told, both the Delos and Ethos feature meticulously polished surfaces with glass-matched coatings, which contribute to the highest contrast and transmission possible for a wide-field eyepiece.
+Of course, I'm eager to experience it firsthand, as the true measure of an eyepiece's performance lies in what the observer actually sees through it, rather than in theoretical specifications and numbers.
 So...

-The Delos is basically a narrow field Ethos with extra eye relief with even more contrast and transmission.
-Very impressive.
-The end result is that after my experience at OSP 2011, I sold all of my Ethos and acquired the above Delos.
+The Delos can be likened to a narrower field Ethos with added eye relief, and it provides even more contrast and transmission.
+I was very impressed with its performance.
+As a result of my experience at OSP 2011, I decided to sell all of my Ethos eyepieces and acquire the Delos.

-• Televue Panoptic (24mm) This is my primary finder eyepiece as I leave the 2"/1.25" adapter in my focuser 100% of the time.
-This is the widest practical 1.25" eyepiece.
-I would like to see a 22-24mm Delos in 1.25" format in the future, but given the basic understanding of how the Delos is made, I don't think it is physically possible.
+• Televue Panoptic (24mm) I use this as my main finder eyepiece since I leave the Michel's self centering collet 2"/1.25" adapter in my focuser.
+It's the widest practical 1.25" eyepiece.
+While I wish for a 22-24mm Delos in 1.25" format in the future, I don't think it's physically possible based on my understanding of how the Delos is manufactured.

-Several thoughts of eyepiece comparisons when observing faint deep sky objects.
+Several thoughts of high glass count versus low glass count eyepieces when observing faint deep sky objects

 Other Visual Accessories